Photo credit: chuttersnap

 WHY YOUR BOAT ISN’T LISTED ON NADA BOAT VALUES

-While online calculators like NADA Guides can quickly give you a ballpark price, they pose a couple of issues:
+While online calculators like the NADA boat guide may be able to provide you with a boat book value, they pose a couple of issues:

 - Your boat may not be listed.
-The problem with online boat calculators like the NADA boat prices calculator is that they only have data for the most popular boat makes and models.
-If you’re researching a common boat, you might be able to use this to look up boat prices.
+The problem with the NADA boat prices calculator is that the National Automobile Dealers Association (NADA) only has listings for the most popular boat types, makes and models.
+If you’re researching a common boat, you might be able to use this to look up prices.
 However, anything else is unlikely to be listed.
-But don’t worry, we’re going to show you how to calculate values for ANY boat using the downloadable calculator at the bottom of this post.

-While NADA boat values are useful data points, it’s important to not rely on them too heavily and do your own due diligence.
+Boat value guides like NADA and Kelley Blue Book can offer useful data points.
+However, it’s important to not rely on them too heavily and find your own pricing information.
 Here’s how:

-When thinking about boat values and the price an owner is asking, consider it from all angles.
+When thinking about what a boat is worth, consider it from all angles.

 STEP 1: EVALUATE THE LIST PRICE

-We always take the list price with a few grains of salt.
+We always take the listed price with a few grains of salt.
 From talking to yacht broker friends and from our own experiences, boats almost never sell for the list price.
-In fact, the list price is just a starting point for negotiations and it is usually set high because the culture in sailing is to offer 70-80% of the list price.
-We have encountered boats for which we would have paid the list price, but before we could even make an offer, they were sold.
-If there is a good deal out there it doesn’t last long.
+In fact, it’s just a starting point for negotiations.
+It is usually set high because the culture in sailing is to offer 70-80% of the list price.

 Craigslist is especially useful for finding cheap boats, we share the secrets for searching out great deals on Craigslist.